fblecha/go-power_of_10-rules-for-developing-safety-critical-code/README.md

+# This is a WIP
-# Please note that this is a WIP until this notice has been removed
+Please note that this is a WIP until this notice has been removed

 This is a translation of the "The Power of 10: Rules for Developing Safety-Critical Code" by Gerard J. Holzmann into go.